dcrommie/walbrook/education/contributions.md

 These contributions may attract benefits such as:

 * Government co-contributions

 * Spouse contribution tax offsets

 * Tax concessions in retirement and on death

 As with concessional contributions, non-concessional contributions are subject to a cap.
 The legislation sets the non-concessional limit at four times the concessional contribution limit.

-The amount allowed under the annual cap can be 'brought-forward' three years, as long as the individual has not triggered the 'bring-forward' rule in the previous two years and their total superannuation balance was below $1,400,000 at the end of the last financial year.
-You can find further information on the caps and treatment where the total superannuation balance is above $1,400,000 [here](https://www.ato.gov.au/Rates/Key-superannuation-rates-and-thresholds/?page=4#Non_concessional_contributions_cap).
+The amount allowed under the annual cap can be 'brought-forward' three years, as long as the individual has not triggered the 'bring-forward' rule in the previous two years and their total superannuation balance was below the relevant threshold at the end of the last financial year.
+You can find further information on the current TSB threshold for bring-forward contributions \[here.](https://www.ato.gov.au/individuals-and-families/super-for-individuals-and-families/super/growing-and-keeping-track-of-your-super/caps-limits-and-tax-on-super-contributions/non-concessional-contributions-cap)

 ### Government co-contributions

 By making a non-concessional superannuation contribution of $1,000, you may be eligible for a co-contribution from the government.

-You can find the eligibility requirements [here](https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Super-co-contribution/?anchor=Eligibilityforthesupercocontribution#Eligibilityforthesupercocontribution).
+You can find the eligibility requirements \[here](https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Super-co-contribution/?anchor=Eligibilityforthesupercocontribution#Eligibilityforthesupercocontribution).
 Once eligible, the income test determines the amount of co-contribution you may receive.

 You do not need to apply for the government co-contribution.
 The ATO automatically calculates whether you are entitled to it, using information from your superannuation fund and your tax return.